 IP address:

 Subnet Mask:

 Router Address:

 Name Server Address:

-[MacOS9 chart.tifl [us se current image] [keep]

-6. If not already selected, select "Using DHCP" next to "Configure" (4), then click "Apply Now".
+If not already selected, select "Using DHCP" next to "Configure:" (3), then click "Apply Now".

-Your network settings are now configured for use with the Router.
+Your network adapter(s) are now configured for use with the Router.

-Manually Configuring Network Settings in Windows 2000, NT, or XP
+Manually Configuring Network Adapters in Windows 2000, NT, XP, or Vista

-- 1. Click "Start", "Settings", then "Control Panel". - 2.
-Double-click on the "Network and dial-up connections" icon (Windows 2000) or the "Network" icon (Windows XP). - 3.
-Right-click on the "Local Area Connection" associated with your network adapter and select "Properties" from the drop-down menu.

-4. In the "Local Area Connection Properties" window, click "Internet Protocol (TCP/IP)" and click the "Properties" button.
-The following screen will appear:
+- 1. Click "Start", "Settings", then "Control Panel". - Double-click on the "Network and dial-up connections" icon (Windows 2000) or the "Network" icon (Windows XP or Vista). - 3.
+Right-click on the "Local Area Connection" associated with your network adapter and select "Properties" from the drop-down menu. - 4.
+In the "Local Area Connection Properties" window, click "Internet Protocol (TCP/IP)" and click the "Properties" button.
+The following screen will appear: - 5.
+If "Use the following IP address" (2) is selected, your Router will need to be set up for a static IP connection type.
+Write the address information in the table below.
+You will need to enter this information into the Router.